 Every budding bassist needs to own a metronome, a tuner, a strap, a guitar stand and a music stand.
 Here are ones I'd suggest you consider...

-This Seiko metronome is my favorite to recommend.
+Vintage Seiko Metronome OR Vintage Tempus Metronome The Seiko SQM metronomes (Tempus is identical) are my favorite to recommend.
+The older vintage ones are better quality than the newer ones.
 It's all you need.
 It's simple, has a good "click" tone, and it's one of the few that hasn't broken on one of my students.
 I like the dial rather than a push button since you can instantly turn it to any tempo.
 Get it, use it!

-If you don't have a lot of floor space for a guitar stand, hang your bass up on the wall.
+String Swing CC01K-BW Guitar Hanger If you don't have a lot of floor space for a guitar stand, hang your bass up on the wall.
 Make sure you use sturdy wall anchors or screw it into a stud.
-And, don't hang it too high on the wall in case it comes crashing down.
-(I speak from experience!)
+And, speaking from experience, don't hang it too high on the wall in case it comes crashing down.

 Bass Strap Padded Guitar Strap This bass strap runs a little cheaper.
 Again, go for width and padding.
 You don't need any distractions while you play, and you certainly don't need any excuses to put down your bass.

 Spectraflex Original Series Instrument Cable, 10 Foot, Black If you can afford it, get a good quality cable.
 These Spectraflex cable last a long time, sound good, and have a lifetime warranty.
 I know I've had one of these for over 2 decades without problem.
 Don't go crazy with the length.
 Shorter cables sound better.
 A 10-foot cable should be just right.